camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 A minimum set of permissions is required to access an AWS EKS cluster to allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the AWS EKS cluster.

-The policy should look as follows and can be restricted further to specific AWS EKS clusters if required.
+The policy should look as follows and can be restricted to specific AWS EKS clusters if required.

 ```json
 cat <<EOF >./policy-eks.json